 Q. Patients have Medicare and other insurers as primary from day one of admission.
 If we have been doing the minimum data set (MDS) from day one and the beneficiary converts to traditional Medicare, do we start over with the 5-day MDS?
 Or can we pick up where we left off with the MDS schedule started on day one?

-A. In order for Medicare to undertake payment for specialized services provided to a patient under a Part A SNF stay, the SNF must complete an MDS.
+A. For Medicare to undertake payment for specialized services provided to a patient under a Part A SNF stay, the SNF must complete an MDS.
 This is strongly recommended especially when Medicare is secondary.
-The Medicare assessments must begin on the 1st day of the residents Medicare coverage.
+The Medicare assessments must begin on the 1st day of the resident’s Medicare coverage.

 Q. When would an MDS assessment schedule start again?